 Inline images in Guide articles display for all users as a broken link or don't display for anonymous users or end users.
+The image is displayed as a broken link, followed by the name of the image:

 - Restricted to a specific group of users